 Head toward the World Trade Center for a visit to the 9/11 Memorial and Museum, opened to the public since the spring of 2014 and still a new sight for many New Yorkers.
 The North and South Reflecting Pools are the original footprints of the Twin Towers.
 Names of the victims are inscribed into the surrounding ledges.
 The museum entrance is located between the 2 reflecting pools and is another must-do while visiting Lower Manhattan.
 The museum is incredibly well-done, serving both as a tribute to those lives lost and as an educational center about the events of that day.

 The museum is highly emotional and does have early exits if you wish to leave specific rooms or areas.
 You can avoid waiting in line by purchasing a timed-entry ticket online before your visit.
+Even better is to get a discount at up to 6 NYC sights with a CityPass.
 The museum suggests the subject-matter may not be suitable for children under 10 years old.
 Depending on your pace, the museum visit could take upwards of 3 hours.

 You’ll undoubtedly be hungry after walking across the Brooklyn Bridge and visiting the 9/11 Museum, so head back towards Broadway and City Hall Park to catch either the “R” or “6” Train uptown to Canal Street, a.k.a Chinatown.